 *envelope shows a Canadian sender*

-*heading is different from envelope* The check contained the microprint & security image embedded on the back like a real check, but what would happen if I had cashed it and it bounced?
+The check contained the microprint & security image embedded on the back like a real check, but what would happen if I had cashed it and it bounced?
 Most people don’t realize that their bank will charge them a penalty fee ($25 to $65) for every non-sufficient funds check regardless of whether it’s their fault!

 *note: if you’ve made your payroll checks for direct deposit and your employer bounces your pay check, YOU will be charged with penalty fees by your bank!